 Oligoastenothermospermia does not have any symptoms in men that might make them suspect that they suffer from male infertility.
 In order to make a diagnosis, it is necessary for the man to have a seminogram and to evaluate the parameters of concentration, mobility and morphology.
 Oligoastenatozoospermia is considered to exist when there are less than 15 million spermatozoa per millilitre, a mobility of less than 40% and a percentage of normal spermatozoa of less than 4%.

-The male fertility test that is able to detect OAT is called semen analysis or seminogram.
-Read this post to learn how to interpret the results and the different aspects evaluated: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.
+The male fertility test that is able to detect sperm abnormalities is the semen analysis or seminogram.
+Read this post to learn how to interpret the results and the different aspects evaluated: What is a basic semen analysis?.